pburkart/c-plus-plus/README.md

-# c-plus-plus
+# COMP 1100 - Introduction to C++ Programming
-This is a collection of notes on COMP 1100 - Introduction to C++ Programming
+This repository is a collection of study materials dedicated to COMP 1100 - Introduction to C++ Programming

 ## In this repository
 In this repository you will find the following: